Skip to main content

 HorizontalAlignment="Center" VerticalAlignment="Center"/>

-Remember that the FontFamily attribute can be applied to any control that has the FontFamily property, meaning you can use your custom font throughout your application.
+The FontFamily attribute can be applied to any control with the FontFamily property, meaning you can use your custom font throughout your application.

 <TextBlock